Prebuilt workspaces

 Enable prebuilt workspaces for template presets

-In your template, add a prebuilds block within a coder_workspace_preset definition to identify the number of prebuilt instances your Coder deployment should maintain:
+In your template, add a prebuilds block within a coder_workspace_preset definition to identify the number of prebuilt instances your Coder deployment should maintain, and optionally configure a expiration_policy block to set a TTL (Time To Live) for unclaimed prebuilt workspaces to ensure stale resources are automatically cleaned up.

 After you publish a new template version, Coder will automatically provision and maintain prebuilt workspaces through an internal reconciliation loop (similar to Kubernetes) to ensure the defined instances count are running.